By Terry Trucco

 At a glance: Normally I hate low ceilings, but this swanky, moderately priced boutique with a spectacular Midtown location, prompts second thoughts.

 The low ceilings and cool, white-on-white walls give the lobby and restaurant the glamorous, intimate feel of a 1930s nightclub.
 And the walls’ gently curved corners, reminiscent of an ocean liner, enhance the time-travel allure.

 Following a radical redo in 2005 that gobbled up the building next door, the hotel’s main floor grew (and calls to mind a Matryoshka doll — just when you think you’ve seen everything, another room pops up).

 Besides a check-in area with video art winking on the wall, there’s a gallery, restaurant and, hidden in the back, an enormous sitting room with modular banquettes, stainless-steel columns, newspapers and magazines galore — and, usually, hot pink orchids.

 Rooms: The smallest are plus petite and best for one person (the queen-size bed eats up most of the space).
 But in-between rooms are big enough for two (if you’re not too space hungry), and the penthouses have decks.
 The Deco-modern look is clean and appealing, buttressed by cool white walls and snowy beds with mint green throw pillows and huge, suede headboards bedecked with abstract-print inserts.
-A trim little cabinet next to the desk holds a glass-fronted mini-bar.
-TVs are flatpanel, and a Bose radio/CD player is next to the bed.
+Furniture is mostly built-in with clean lines and a contemporary mix of wood and metal.

-A comfy push-button iJoy massage chair is a perk in the larger rooms.
-Bathrooms, fronted by frosted glass panels that call to mind shoji screens, are roomy and have slate counters, stainless steel washbasins and marble floors.
-Warning: the back wall of the sleek tub/shower combo is a mirror.
+The bathrooms, fronted by frosted glass panels that call to mind shoji screens, are roomy and have slate counters, stainless steel washbasins and marble floors.

-Food and drink: With glass walls painted turquoise and big windows facing West 55th Street, Amuse, the hotel restaurant and bar, looks like a super-glam fish tank — or a sophisticated backdrop for The Little Mermaid.
+Food and drink: With glass walls painted turquoise and big windows facing West 55th Street, the hotel restaurant and bar, looks like a super-glam fish tank — or a sophisticated backdrop for The Little Mermaid.